New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Conclusions

-Our methodology for efficiently including realistic effects like HM in GW templates will continue to be useful for high-precision searches in upcoming and future gravitational wave experiments \cite{Fai23, einsteinTelescope_Maggiore:2019uih, Eva23, decigo_spaceDetector_kawamura2020, LISA, KAGRA:2020tym}.
-One particular example in which HM will be especially useful is when searching for extreme-mass-ratio inspirals in LISA \cite{Zha23, Bai20}.
+Our methodology for efficiently including realistic effects like HM in GW templates will continue to be useful for high-precision searches in upcoming and future gravitational wave experiments \cite{Ng22_ET_HM, Fai23, einsteinTelescope_Maggiore:2019uih, Eva23, decigo_spaceDetector_kawamura2020, LISA, KAGRA:2020tym}.
+One particular example in which HM will be especially useful is when searching for intermediate to extreme mass-ratio inspirals \cite{Aru07_LISA, Aru07_LISA_2, Por08_LISA, Ber06_LISA, Bai20, Pit23_LISA, LISA_astrophysics, Gai08_LISA_harmonics}; we report results from such a search in a separate follow-up paper \cite{Che25_IMRI_search}.